-- H-1.4.
-Distribute the plots over the site: First, determine whether plots will be distributed randomly, systematically, or representatively: - Random plot locations are best for large, non-linear sites.
-Use a GIS or random number generator to generate point locations within the site that will serve as the starting corner locations for plots.
-Load those plot locations into a GPS unit, if available, or mark on an aerial image of the site.
-Random plot locations allow for characterization of very large sites. - Systematic plot locations-in which plots are taken at set intervals along a ROW-are ideal for long, linear ROWs.
+- H-1.2.
+Estimate the assessment area: The area of the site or management area will inform the number of plots required as well as permit calculation of other parameters, such as milkweed density, from plot-scale data.
+Using best estimates, note the total assessment area; it will be recorded on the datasheet. - H-1.3.
+Determine the number of plots required: The number of plots required will depend on the objectives of the assessment and resources available. - H-1.4.
+Distribute the plots over the assessment area: First, determine whether plots will be distributed randomly, systematically, or representatively: - Random plot locations are best for large, non-linear sites or management areas.
+Use a GIS or random number generator to generate point locations within the site or management area that will serve as the starting corner locations for plots.
+Load those plot locations into a GPS unit, if available, or mark on an aerial image.
+Random plot locations allow for characterization of very large sites or management areas. - Systematic plot locations-in which plots are taken at set intervals along a site or management area-are ideal for long, linear ROWs.
 Simply specify a starting location along the ROW, a distance from the feature to begin the plots, and a distance to travel between plots such that the number of plots desired will be collected (e.g., start at mile marker 8, 12 feet from the centerline, and collect plots every quarter mile).
-Systematic plot locations also allow for characterization of very large sites. - Representative plots may be used when a specific, small patch of habitat is being assessed.
-Note that representative plot data generally should not be used for large sites (greater than 1 acre in size) and should not be pooled with random/systematic data to characterize larger sites.
+Systematic plot locations also allow for characterization of very large sites or management areas. - Representative plots may be used when a specific, small patch of habitat is being assessed.
+Note that representative plot data generally should not be used for large sites (greater than 1 acre in size) and should not be pooled with random/systematic data to characterize larger sites or management areas.
+Representative plot locations may not be used for the purposes of monitoring for the Monarch CCAA (see section 14.2 of the Monarch CCAA).